 Eat This!
 Tip: Fiber-rich complex carbs are harder for your body to digest, preventing the blood sugar spikes that cause insulin release.
 "The lower and more steady we keep blood sugar, the less insulin is released on a consistent basis and the more insulin-sensitive our tissues remain — which is a good thing," Smith explains.
 So, cutting back on the simple stuff means you'll be able to maintain stable blood sugar levels and reduce your risk for diabetes.

 Almost every food in the world is healthier than simple carbs—from burgers and steaks to yogurt and even ice cream.
-In part, that's because simple carbs lack protein, the building blocks of muscle (and a key contributor to healthy hair, nails and skin).
+In part, that's because simple carbs lack protein, the building blocks of muscle (and a key contributor to healthy hair, nails, and skin).
 By filling your body with protein and other nutrients, you're giving it what it needs to grow without having to find additional calories.

 Eat This!
 Tip: The lowest safe amount of carbohydrates is about 50 grams daily, according to Mayo Clinic; avoid dipping below that amount if you want to avoid major dips in energy.
 One cup of oatmeal and a half a banana is all it takes to reach that total.
 So while cutting carbohydrates is good for your overall health, cutting them out completely could have the opposite effect.
 Here's What You Should Know Before Cutting Carbs for Weight Loss.